toolleeo/cli-apps/README.md

 * [Line Select](https://github.com/urbanogilson/lineselect) - A powerful utility enabling interactive line selection from stdin, allowing to seamlessly integrate, pause, select, and refine your pipeline, enhancing data processing precision.
 * [lolcat](https://github.com/busyloop/lolcat) - Ruby Gem to colorize the output of the cat command.
 * [lowdown](https://kristaps.bsd.lv/lowdown/) - Markdown translator (HTML5, roff, LaTeX, gemini, OpenDocument, and terminal output)
+* [mdformat](https://github.com/executablebooks/mdformat) - Mdformat is an opinionated Markdown formatter that can be used to enforce a consistent style in Markdown files.
 * [Normalize Country](https://github.com/sshaw/normalize_country) - Convert country names and codes to a standard.
 * [Output as Format ](https://github.com/sshaw/output-as-format) - Output stdin as GitHub/Slack/Jira etc... formatted code, lists, or quotes.
 * [pup](https://github.com/ericchiang/pup) - Parsing HTML at the command line.